 Just like other people with toxic personalities, narcissists can have a negative impact on your sense of well-being.

 It can be draining to interact with them.
-They forcibly control other people, and have unrealistic expectations.
-Any topic of conversation will revolve around them.
+They forcibly control other people and have unrealistic expectations.
+Any topic of conversation will revolve around them, a sign of the aptly called term conversational narcissism.
 It does not matter that you’re grieving, in pain, or have problems—they have a way of steering the conversation so that they will be the center of attention.